govindak-umd/beginner_tutorials/README.md

 ## Playing back the rosbag
 		$ rosbag play <your bag file>

+## Verifying if rosbag is working correctly

+Open a terminal and run the listener node

+		$ rosrun <package_name> listener

+Go to the results folder and run the rosbag

+		$ rosbag play <your bag file>

+Ensure the changes are happening in the terminal where the listener runs

 ## To terminate

 		press Ctrl-C to terminate both the listener and the talker